Eat Better – Drink Less – Exercise More

 Even though it can contain trace amounts of THC, hemp is non-psychoactive and you definitely won’t feel any euphoric effects.
 Hemp hearts come from the Cannabis Sativa plant, which is the same plant that produces THC.
 The difference is that hemp plants are selected and bred for their extremely low amounts of THC and high amounts of other beneficial compounds.

 Hemp hearts can be prepared in many different ways.
-Snack on them out-of-hand, raw.
+Snack on them raw.
 Sprinkle them on everything from yogurt to avocado toast.
 Or, blend them into smoothies, soups, and dips.
 There are plenty of recipes to be found online.

 Chock full of vitamins and essential fatty acids, hemp hearts are a great way to introduce cannabis into your dietary routine.